State Assessment Policies

 We welcome your continued feedback on these policies.

-Considering the following factors and in consultation with staff and parents, MSCS will conduct paper-based state assessments:
+Considering the following factors and in consultation with staff and parents, MSCS will conduct state assessments in paper-pencil format:

 - technology is not a central part of the Waldorf curriculum used